 The Tri-State Toe Picks FSC runs a year-round Learn to Skate Program, Coulee Learn to Skate (CLTS).
-Class sessions are typically 6-8 weeks in length on Monday Nights at the Onalaska Omni Center, with the exception of April and May, which may move to Thursdays in La Crosse.
+Class sessions are typically 6-8 weeks in length on Monday Nights at the Onalaska Omni Center, with the exception of April and May, which is at Green Island Ice Arena in La Crosse.
 We offer group classes according to the Learn to Skate USA Program which is a progressive method to teach the FUNdamentals of skating in an enjoyable and dynamic way.
 Our Learn to Skate Instructors are all members, accredited, background checked, and experienced instructors of the Learn to Skate USA Program.
 Our group classes are for all skaters that simply want to learn how to skate or improve their skating skills!
 Hockey, speed, and figure skaters welcomed!

 Class Structure: The first 30 minutes of this class will be a skill and technique focused group lesson.
 The last 20 minutes of the class will be LTS Practice Ice time for skaters at the Basic 4 and above levels.
 For skaters in Basic 3 and below, the last 20 minutes of class will be interactive instructor lead games.
 This time can also be used for private lessons for all Learn to Skate levels.
 If you are interested in private lessons, please contact our Program Director for additional information.
 Private lessons are not required to enroll in our LTS Classes.